Conflict of interest declarations

 About conflict of interest

-The conflict of interest process is designed to protect the integrity of the exams system, and also helps to ensure that staff members at schools and colleges are protected if there is an allegation of malpractice due to a perceived, or real, personal interest.
+The conflict of interest process is designed to protect the integrity of the exams system and also helps to ensure that staff members at schools and colleges are protected if there is an allegation of malpractice due to a perceived, or real, conflict.

-The JCQ regulations on conflict of interest have changed for the 2019-2020 academic year.
-Full details of the changes can be found in the JCQ General Regulations for Approved Centres Booklet on page 11, section 5.3 (d) which you should read in addition to this guidance.
+Full details of the regulations can be found in the JCQ General Regulations for Approved Centres Booklet in section 5.3 (i), which you should read in addition to this guidance.

 Responsibility